SAP/openui5-docs/docs/Tables_Which_One_Should_I_Choose_148892f.md

 1\) `Text`, `Label`, `ObjectStatus`, `Icon`, `Button`, `Input`, `DatePicker`, `Select`, `ComboBox`, `MultiComboBox`, `CheckBox`, `Link`, `Currency`, `RatingIndicator`, `ProgressIndicator`; To keep the control height always stable, the `wrapping` and `renderWhitespace` properties in the `sap.m.Text` control, for example, must be set to `false`.
 For more information, search for cell level in the  [SAP Fiori Design Guidelines](https://experience.sap.com/fiori-design-web/).

-2\) To show more than 100 items in`sap.m.table`, use the growing mode.
+2\) To show more than 200 items in `sap.m.table`, use the growing mode.
 This feature allows you to show only a limited number of items at one point in time, which improves the performance.
 For more information, see the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.m.Table) for the growing\* properties.
 To optimize perfomance, we recommend to show no more than 200 items at once.
 For a larger number of items \(up to 1000\), use the growing feature to limit the number of displayed items and make sure there are suitable filters available for the user.

 > Note:
 > The limits mentioned are only recommendations.
 For a specific app context, the actual number of manageable items might be higher or lower.